open-telemetry/opentelemetry.io/content/en/docs/collector/internal-telemetry.md

 exposing its own operational metrics.
 Additionally, it collects host resource metrics that can help you understand if problems are caused by a different process on the same host.
 Specific components of the Collector can also emit their own custom telemetry.
-In this section, you can explore the different types of observability emitted by the Collector itself.
+In this section, you will learn about the different types of observability emitted by the Collector itself.

 ### Values observable with internal metrics